Client

 2014 AILA Landscape Architecture Award – Planning (VIC)

-The subsequent Penguin Parade Master Plan developed new site planning principles, site design and ecological rehabilitation models to meet contemporary conservation, recreation and eco-tourism needs and to make the best of a small and physically constrained site.
+The subsequent Penguin Parade Master Plan developed new site planning principles, design and ecological rehabilitation models to meet contemporary conservation, recreation and eco-tourism needs – and to make the best of a small and physically constrained site.